11ty/11ty-website/src/docs/permalinks.md

 <div id="remapping-output-(permalink)"></div>

-To remap your template’s output to a different path than the default, use the `permalink` key in the template’s front matter.
+To remap your template’s output to a different path than the default, use the `permalink` key in the template’s front matter (or elsewhere in the [Data Cascade](/docs/data-cascade.md)).
 If a subdirectory does not exist, it will be created.

 {% codetitle "YAML Front Matter", "Syntax" %}

-<div><is-land on:interaction="touchstart,click,focusin" import="/js/eleventy-editor.js"><eleventy-editor html data-editor-filename="./index.md">
+<div><is-land on:interaction="touchstart,click,focusin" import="/js/eleventy-editor.js"><eleventy-editor html data-editor-filename="index.html">
-{% highlight "markdown" %}{% raw %}
+{% highlight "html" %}{% raw %}
 ---
 permalink: this-is-a-new-path/subdirectory/testing/
 ---